MicrosoftDocs/Hololens/hololens/hololens-insider.md

 ### Domain suggested during signin

-During the sign-in process, if [PreferredAadTenantDomainName](/windows/client-management/mdm/policy-csp-authentication#preferredaadtenantdomainname) MDM policy is set on HoloLens 2, the tenant domain name will be suggested to the user to speed up the login process and save time.
-Users will still have the option to type in a different tenant domain name if desired.
+During the sign-in process, if [PreferredAadTenantDomainName](/windows/client-management/mdm/policy-csp-authentication#preferredaadtenantdomainname) MDM policy is set on HoloLens 2, the tenant domain name is suggested to the user to speed up the login process and save time.
+Users still have the option to type in a different tenant domain name if desired.

 > [!NOTE]
-> IT Admins will need to configure the policy for this feature to be in effect.
+> IT Admins need to configure the policy for this feature to be in effect.

 ### Windows Hello behavior with FIDO2 policy

 To simplify user account setup, users sign-in to their HoloLens 2 with FIDO2 security keys are no longer required to go through Iris and PIN enrollment during OOBE.
 To support users requiring Iris and/or PIN as alternative sign-in options to FIDO2 security keys, a new policy, EnableWindowsHelloProvisioningForSecurityKeys, has been added to the PassportForWork CSP to control Windows Hello Provisioning behavior.
-If this policy is enabled on HoloLens 2, the device will start Iris and PIN enrollments after new users sign-in to their devices with FIDO2 security keys.
+If this policy is enabled on HoloLens 2, the device starts Iris and PIN enrollments after new users sign-in to their devices with FIDO2 security keys.
 It is managed via [custom OMA-URI](/mem/intune/configuration/custom-settings-windows-10) policy:

 - URI value: ./Device/Vendor/MSFT/PassportForWork/{TenantId}/Policies/EnableWindowsHelloProvisioningForSecurityKeys